Santandersecurityresearch/asvs/README.md

 ## Who Are We?

-Adam Maxwell & Daniel Cuthbert are part of the Santander Group Cyber Security Research Team.
+Adam Maxwell (@catalyst256) & Daniel Cuthbert (@dcuthbert) are part of the Santander Group Cyber Security Research Team.
 Daniel is one of the co-authors of the ASVS, and we use it within the group and felt this app would be better suited as a community release, rather than just another internal tool.